quiltdata/t4/docs/Technical Reference.md

 These instructions document how to set up an existing role for use with T4.
 If the role you want to use doesn't exist yet, create it now.

 Go to your T4 stack in CloudFormation.
-Go to `Resources`, then find `RegistryUser` and click on the linked user.
-Copy the `ARN` of that user.
-This will look something like this: `arn:aws:iam::730278974607:user/t4-staging-RegistryUser-1CQZVBO2OZO87`.
+Go to `Outputs`, then find `RegistryRoleARN` and copy its value.
+It should look something like this: `arn:aws:iam::000000000000:role/stackname-ecsTaskExecutionRole`.

 Go to the IAM console and navigate to `Roles`.
 Select the role you want to use.
 Go to the `Trust Relationships` tab for the role, and select `Edit Trust Relationship`.
 The statement might look something like this: